This pathway of our MA Music intends to strengthen your playing and theoretical knowledge through intensive piano-based study.

 Throughout these modules you’ll receive advice, support and feedback from your academic supervisor.
 You’ll have the freedom to submit work on areas that interest you - our courses our designed to allow maximum flexibility and independence.

 The course culminates in Project III (100 credits), an extended individual project.
-For Piano Studies, this takes the form of a 40–45 minute recital with accompanying commentary.
+For Piano Studies, this takes the form of a 40–45 minute recital with accompanying commentary and short presentation.

 In Term 3, your classes will prepare you to write and deliver a research presentation on a topic of your choice to your fellow students.